Vital Records Online

 Learn how to request a replacement Oregon birth certificate from the Oregon Health Authority Center for Health Statistics (CHS).
 The state fee for replacements and each additional copy is $25.00.
 The current processing time is 5 weeks.
 Authorized individuals eligible to make such requests include the person on record, family members, and legal representatives.

-You can now order Oregon birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Oregon birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Oregon Center for Health Statistics (CHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the CHS by following the specific steps and meeting certain requirements.
 Confirming the costs, eligibility, requirements, and processing times before proceeding with your order is essential to ensure your application is approved.

 Person ordering a birth certificate with a phone using VRO